 Weston Hospicecare is:

-– Continuing to care for patients with a life-limiting or terminal illness
+– Continuing to care for patients with a life-limiting illness.

 – Implementing processes to prevent the coronavirus from reaching Jackson-Barstow House to protect patients, key working staff, visitors, volunteers and support staff.

 – Where possible, instructing all non-clinical staff to continue working from home.

 – Working tirelessly to generate revenue through virtual fundraising and live events, where possible.

 What to do if you have symptoms